|

 Drum Tips

-164. Teachers: To help your students
+164. Drum Teachers: To help your

-"cat-er-pil-lar".
-The rhythmic syllables help them
+like "cat-er-pil-lar".
+The rhythmic syllables help

-When using skin drumheads, ALWAYS tune down after
+165. Conga drummers and Latin players: When using skin drumheads, ALWAYS tune down after

 each use.
 This prolongs the elasticity of the head and allows

-for many more years of drumming
+for many more years of drumming from each drumhead.
+Many drum

 companies offer synthetic heads.
 There are pros and cons